ranganathanlab/bmDCA/README.md

    frequencies for pairs of amino acids at each pair of positions from the set of MCMC-sampled sequences

+The final outputs will be stored with a `_final` suffix in the file name before the file extension.
+For example, the final learned parameters will be stored in `parameters_final.txt`. __Use this file for sampling synthetic sequences.__

 Depending how many times you configure `bmdca` to save steps to disk, the total data generated can be substantial ( > 1 Gb).
 At present, the only way to disable writing of a particular log file is to comment out the code in the `Sim::run()` function defined in `src/run.cpp`.

-Output file formats will probably be changed at a later date.
+Output file formats will probably be changed at a later date, likely to a binary format...

-#### Numerical sequence alignment
+## Output File Formats

+### Numerical Sequence Alignment

 This file is a space-delimited file, e.g.:
 ```